1889–90 Football League

 The 1889–90 Football League was the second season of English league football, with Preston North End being crowned as the champions for the second successive season.
 The clubs competing were the 12 original clubs which were the founders of the league the previous year.
-Unlike the modern system, two points were awarded for a win, with one for a draw and no points for a loss; this system was carried on until the 1980s when teams were awarded three points for a win.
+Unlike the modern system, two points were awarded for a win, with one for a draw and no points for a loss; this system remained until three points for a win were awarded beginning with the 1981–82 season.

 Final league table

-During the first five seasons of the league, that is until the season 1893–94 re-election process concerned the clubs which finished in the bottom four of the league.
+During the first five seasons of the league (until the 1893–94 season), the re-election process concerned the clubs which finished in the bottom four of the league.